7-year-old girl survives being thrown off bridge after kidnapping, assault

 In 2012, a 19-year-old Worcester man died after he jumped from that same bridge.
 The Worcester Telegram & Gazette reported he fell 45 feet.

-Riddle is due back in court on Thursday, when he will possibly face more changes and a judge will decide on bail.
-Riddle's lawyer could not be reached for comment.
+Hubert is due back in court on Thursday, when he will possibly face more charges and a judge will decide on bail.
+Hubert's lawyer could not be reached for comment.